-I am being harassed!
+I am being harassed by creditors!
 What can I do to stop the calls?

 If the creditor does not stop and continues the harassment, the borrower should write to the creditor, and tell the creditor that pursuant to the 15 U.S.C. sections 15 U.S.C.
 1692(c) and 805(c), they must stop all communication with the borrower, and the borrower’s family and friends.
 The borrower should state that he or she agrees to receive communication only in writing, only if and when the creditor decides to pursue any specific legal remedy against the borrower.
 The borrower should send the letter by certified mail/return receipt and keep a copy in a file.

 If the creditor persists with annoying phone calls after the letter has been received, the borrower should contemplate filing a complaint with the Federal Trade Commission and the Arizona Attorney General’s office.

 If the creditor writes to the borrower about the debt and the borrower does not agree with the amount of the debt, the borrower should write to the collection company as well as the original creditor and ask for a record of the amount that is being claimed.
 Once the record is received, the borrower is in a position to dispute the amount the creditor is claiming.

 If the creditor persists in claiming the incorrect amount, and it reports the incorrect amount to the credit reporting agencies, the borrower should file a letter disputing the amount and explaining the dispute to the three reporting agencies, Experian, Equifax, and Transunion.

 The borrower may also consider negotiating a settlement on the debt for less than full value.
 If the borrower can manage to save up a lump sum payment to offer on the debt, the collection agency will generally be willing to reduce the debt to less than full value.
 This is especially true if the borrower has experienced a recent hardship, such as illness or the loss of a job.